 Working as a concept artist, you'll apply imagination and artistic skill to create images of people, creatures, places and moods.
 Working to a brief, you'll provide sketches of what characters and environments might look like.
 Any project involving a visual story may require a concept artist, so you can work across many areas of visual media, such as animation, comic books and films.

 You'll need to produce work to tight time frames at the beginning of a project.
 Your conception, or ideas, will then be used as a reference throughout the rest of the project.
-You can choose to work exclusively as a concept artist, or in a broader role where concept art is an aspect of your work e.g. pre-production or character design.
+You can choose to work exclusively as a concept artist, or in a broader role where concept art is an aspect of your work such as in pre-production or character design.

 Types of concept art